sillsdev/TheCombine/user_guide/docs/project.md

     Currently, only one LIFT file can be imported per project.

 After clicking the Export button, you can navigate to other parts of the website.
 A download icon will appear in the App Bar when the export is ready for download.

+!!! important

-A project that has reached hundreds of MB in size may take tens of minutes to export.
+    A project that has reached hundreds of MB in size may take multiple minutes to export.

 ### Autocomplete